Decentralized application: Trends

 Ethereum is the distributed ledger technology (DLT) that has the largest DApp market.
 The first DApp on the Ethereum blockchain was published on April 22, 2016.
 From May 2017, the number of DApps being developed have grown at a higher rate.
 After February 2018, DApps have been published every day.
 Less than one fifth of DApps capture almost all the DApp users on the Ethereum blockchain.
 About 5% of DApps capture 80% of Ethereum transactions.
 80% of DApps on Ethereum are used by less than 1000 users.
 On Ethereum, DApps that are exchanges capture 61.5% of transaction volume, finance DApps capture 25.6%, gambling DApps capture 5%, high-risk DApps capture 4.1%, and games capture 2.5%.
+By early 2025, NFTs and social dApps saw a 6–9 % increase in user engagement, even as DeFi dApp usage experienced modest decline.

 DApps have not achieved wide adoption.
 Potential users may not have the skill or knowledge to be able to effectively analyse the differences between DApps and traditional applications, and also may not value those differences.
 This skill and information can be difficult to access for mainstream users.
 Additionally, the user experience for DApps is often poor, as they are often developed to prioritize functionality, maintenance and stability.

 Many DApps struggle to attract users, particularly in their founding stages, and even those that attract widespread initial popularity struggle to retain it.

 A notable example was the DApp CryptoKitties, which heavily slowed down the Ethereum network at the height of its popularity.
 CryptoKitties and another similar gaming-based DApp Dice Games have failed to attract similar traction since.